⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

 Why Learn It:

-Ruby is known for its elegant syntax and developer-friendly environment.
-It’s often used in startups for building web applications quickly, especially with the Ruby on Rails framework.
+Ruby is loved for its elegant syntax and highly developer-friendly environment.
+It is frequently used in agile startups to build web applications quickly, particularly leveraging the Ruby on Rails framework.

-Career Tip: Ruby is great for entrepreneurs and developers working in agile environments.
+Career Tip: Ruby is an excellent tool for entrepreneurs and developers working in fast-paced, agile startup environments where speed-to-market is critical.

 🚀 Go (Golang)